odedia/odedia.github.io/tutorials/_posts/2019-4-17-smb-pvc-pks.md

 Still, being Kubernetes, it would be nice to treat an SMB share as yet another Persistent Volume and abstract away the protocol being used.

-I've found a few solutions for this online, but the only one that seemed valuable and from a large vendor was the [FlexVolume for Azure by Microsoft](https://github.com/Azure/kubernetes-volume-drivers).
+I've found a few solutions for this online, but the only one that seemed valuable and from a well known vendor was the [FlexVolume for Azure by Microsoft](https://github.com/Azure/kubernetes-volume-drivers).
 This project exposes several Azure services as PersistentVolumes to Kubernetes.

 The one drawback of this project is that it was developed specificalyl for Azure and AKS (Azure Kubernetes Service).